afnanalmohd/task_flutterr/README.md

 ✔ Display all user statuses, such as 'paid,'and  'prepared'.

-✔ Display the full menu  and allow users to create custom orders.
+✔ Display the menu  and allow users to create custom orders.

 ✔ Display all requests with a timer that starts from 30 seconds .